bobocuillere/DevOpsProject-FintechAPP-AWS-Terraform/README.md

 ## Application Description

-The Financial (Fintech) Cloud Project presents a mock financial technology application, designed and developed by me Sophnel Merzier :) to simulate a typical fintech environment.
+The Financial (Fintech) Cloud Project presents a mock financial technology application.
 The application features a RESTful API developed using Flask, a popular Python web framework.
 It provides functionalities like user registration, account management, and transaction processing, all managed through an easy-to-use web interface.

 ### Core Features